Ramon Hyron Garcia, candidate for 5th District Congress in Wisconsin

 In a state that incarcerates Black and Native men* at the highest rates in the country, and in a city that prioritizes policing over investment in communities of color, the #CloseMSDF campaign is an urgent and vital project.
 Black & Pink Milwaukee is grateful for the opportunity to support Ex-Prisoners Organizing coalitional efforts to shut down Milwaukee Secure Detention Facility and all efforts that erode the vastness of the prison industrial complex.
 We look forward to the space #CloseMSDF has the potential to open for imagining new, bold forms of accountability and relating to each other beyond detention walls in Milwaukee. . . .
 One of the many violences of the prison system is the erasure of the identities of incarcerated people who are transgender, gender non-conforming, or intersex.
 This erasure is reflected in officially reported statistics.

-For IWOC, shutting down MSDF is just the start.
+For us, shutting down MSDF is just the start.
 The entire Wisconsin DOC, Milwaukee Police Department and American criminal legal system are shot through with racially targeted violence, terror and control.
-We’re here to confront and do away with the whole damn system in order to liberate the working class.
+We’re here to stand up for prisoners throughout the DOC and build a more just society.

 Charles Hampton, board member, EXPO of Wisconsin